danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 `let yPos = [1,2,3,4];` ->
 `yPos.length: ypos[0] = 1, yPos[1] = 2, yPos[2] = 3, yPos[3] = 4`

-Other methods of an array would be useful:
+Other methods for an array might be useful:
-- `array.push(value)` (ref:https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) : To add a value the end of the array.
+- `array.push(value)` (ref:https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) : To add a value to the end of the array.
 Example: `xPos.push(6)` - this will extend the index to xPos[5] = 6.
-- `array.splice()` (ref: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice): This is to remove a range of an array index, or remove existing index and replace with new indexes with other value.
+- `array.splice()` (ref: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice): This is to remove a range of an array index, or remove the existing index and replace with new indexes with other values.

-### 3.10 Conditional Statements
+### 3.10 Conditional statements
-Conditional statements is very useful because it allows you to set a different decision path by specifying conditions.
-Indeed, conditional decision is something not only specific to programming:

-In the physical world you would say "If I am hungry then I'll eat some food, otherwise if I am thirsty, then I will drink some water, else I will just take a nap"
+Conditional statements are very useful as they allow you to set a different decision path by specifying conditions.
+Indeed, a conditional decision is something not only specific to programming.
+In the everyday life, for instance, you might say "If I am hungry, then I'll eat some food, otherwise if I am thirsty, then I will drink some water, else I will just take a nap".

 ```javascript
 //example in human language